jamesfricker/bobcat-sdk/README.md

 ## Non-goals

 1. Test mocking features (like setting the sender).
 Use ArbOS-Foundry for e2e testing!
 These functions will be provided, but you can't set to them.
+Check `e2e-test` to see an example of this in practice!

 2. Solidity code generation of the ABI.